Optimal Algorithms for Latent Bandits with Cluster Structure: PROBLEM FORMULATION

 Now, the goal is to minimize the regret assuming either $\s{CS}$ or $\s{RCS}$ structure on the reward matrix $\fl{P}$:

 Here the expectation is over the randomness in the algorithm and the sampled users.

 \begin{rmk} Note that a trivial approach is to treat each user as a separate multi-armed bandit problem.
 Such a strategy does not utilize the low rank structure and leads to a regret of $O(\sqrt{\s{MNT}})$ assuming $\lr{\fl{P}}_{\infty},\sigma=O(1)$.
 Another trivial approach is to recommend random arms to each user (exploration) and subsequently use low rank matrix completion guarantees to estimate $\fl{P}$ and exploit.
-This will lead to a regret guarantee of $O(\s{(M+N)}^{1/3}\s{T}^{2/3})$ \cite{jain2022online}.
-The ideal goal is to obtain a significantly smaller regret guarantee of $O(\sqrt{\s{(M+N)T}})$ with $\s{C}=O(1)$.
-That is, we pay only $\sqrt{\s{M}T}$ additional regret for the latent cluster structure instead of a priori knowledge of the cluster structure. \end{rmk}
+This will lead to a regret guarantee of $O(\s{(M+N)}^{1/3}\s{T}^{2/3})$ \citep{jain2022online}.
+The goal is to obtain a significantly smaller regret guarantee of $O(\sqrt{\s{(M+N)T}})$ with $\s{C}=O(1)$. \end{rmk}

-\section{Preliminaries}
+\section{PRELIMINARIES}

 As mentioned earlier, the key algorithmic tool that we use is low rank matrix completion - a statistical estimation problem where the goal is to recover a low rank matrix from partially observed randomly sampled entries.
 Since the reward matrix $\fl{P}$ in MAB-LC is low rank, our strategy is to call the offline matrix completion oracle for relevant sub-matrices of $\fl{P}$ after we accumulate a sufficient number of random observations in each sub-matrix.
 In this work, we are interested in low rank matrix completion with non-trivial entry-wise guarantees that has been studied recently in \cite{chen2019noisy,abbe2020entrywise}.
 Below, we state a low rank matrix completion result that is adapted from \cite{jain2022online} which is in turn obtained with minor modifications from \cite{chen2019noisy}[Theorem 1] and is more suited to our setting: